-- Transitioning to cash and gifts.
+- Transitioning to cash and gifts for employees.
 Cash is the last thing your well-compensated top performer needs.
 Any cash bonus will likely go into paying off debt or covering monthly bills, which doesn’t build any type of long-term impact, memories, or loyalty.
 Plus, cash is a diminishing marginal utility, which means that they quickly lose value over time - even if you continuously increase the amount.

 A better option for saving the President's Club.

 When it comes to pivoting their sales incentives programs and plans, organizations have other options to choose from besides postponing their trips or cash rewards.
 Most importantly, when considering alternate paths to take, remember that your alternative President's Club solution needs to deliver on two very important goals:

 - It needs to feel like a President's Club: the alternative plan that you choose needs to feel exclusive, exciting and create a sense of pride for those attending.
 Alternatives like cash and cancelations don't feel differentiated to other sales incentives or SPIFFs offered throughout the year, and as a result, will leave your best reps feeling slighted or deflated.

 - It needs to be timely: your reps have worked hard and are waiting for the reward they deserve.
 You've already poured hours into planning your original President's Club trip, and it's impossible to assume that you have that much time to give to a Plan B. Your alternative solution needs to be quick-turn, and easy to administer.